SyedMustafaAhmad/debian-autosetup/README.md

   - Need to add implementation to make softwares like sxiv and st default

 Fixes:
-  - (not done) In dependencies, add git and X11 libraries
+  - (done) In dependencies, add git and X11 libraries
+  - (not done) Better implementation for arch